eluckie/TravelApi.Solution/README.md

 ### Stretch Plans

 * Add `PATCH` functionality
-* Add user verification
+* Add user authentication with Identity
-* Add model validation
+* As a user, I want to `DELETE` reviews, but only if I wrote them.

 **FURTHER EXPLORATION TOPICS:**
 > * Token-Based Authentication